 10. Leave Jewelry at Home

 Another thing you’ll want to keep off of your packing list is fine jewelry.
-In addition to the possibility of theft, there’s always the possibility of loss or damage.
-It’s really not worth it to risk any of that just to look a bit sparkly at dinner.
+Along with the possibility of theft, there’s always the possibility of loss or damage.
+It’s not worth risking any of that to look sparkly at dinner.

-If there is a certain jewelry item that you must take, wrap it in tissue paper for cushioning and stuff it in a pair of packed walking shoes or an interior pocket.
+If you must take a specific jewelry item, wrap it in tissue paper for cushioning and stuff it in a pair of packed walking shoes or an interior pocket.

 11. Leave the Shampoo At Home

-Those liquid soaps are a difficult thing to take along on any trip because they leak no matter what you do.
-Even if you put them into a sealed plastic sandwich bag, something invariably rips the bag and you’re stuck with a goopy mess.
+Those liquid soaps are challenging to take along on any trip because they leak no matter what you do.
+Even if you put them into a sealed plastic sandwich bag, a thing invariably rips the bag, and you’re stuck with a goopy mess.

-Hotel shampoo might not be glamorous, but it is very usable and will help free up a little extra space in the carry-on.
-Hotel soap fits into this category as well, but you might want to invest in a little lotion when you get there unless you’re staying somewhere posh.
+Hotel shampoo might not be glamorous, but it is very usable and will help free up extra space in the carry-on.
+Hotel soap also fits into this category, but you might want to invest in a bit of lotion when you get there unless you’re staying somewhere posh.